chef-boneyard/chef-web-docs-2016/chef_master/source/chef_overview_nodes.rst

 .. include:: ../../includes_node/includes_node.rst

-There are two types of nodes that be managed:
+There following types of nodes can be managed by the |chef client|:

 .. list-table::
    :widths: 60 420